Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 # Object-Oriented Analysis

 Object-Oriented Programming is a popular topic in the world of Computer Science, but how did it come about?
-Thought leaders believe the world we live in is object-oriented and matching our programming style to the world we observe has tremendous benefits.
+Thought leaders believe the world we live in is object-oriented and matching our programming style to the world we observe has benefits.
 I contend we have just finished building an object-oriented understanding of our problem space.
 Next, I'll show you how to turn that _Object-Oriented Analysis_ into an _Object-Oriented Design_ that makes the job of identifying actions and requirements for Algorithm X significantly easier than it probably seemed at first.